 Winter Solstice marks the official threshold of a journey undertaken by Witches, Pagans, Heathens and other polytheists all over the planet, and shared by all of our ancestors going back to the deepest reaches of memory and time.
-For us in the Northern Hemisphere, this journey begins tomorrow morning, Thursday the 21st.

 Because of a random 23 degree tilt to our planet, we experience our four seasons.
 A deep fluctuation of heat and cold, and an increase and decrease in the length of our days and nights.
 At this time of year, on our half of the globe, we experience long nights, short days, and a dying off of many life forms as the world grows colder.
 Learning to predict this fluctuation, and learning how to explain it to other people, is possibly the basis to some of the oldest religious and spiritual practices we have on this planet.